diogos88/SensorsSimulatorMQTT/README.md

 SensorsSimulatorMQTT
 ====================

-Simple application to simulate data read from one MQTT client
+Simple application to simulate data sent and read from a MQTT client.